TBarasch/fm_rtfs/README.md

 ### Preprocessing:

-1. Hight and Weight: Remove the units (i.e 'cm'/'lb' etc') from the column values and appended to the column name
+1. Hight and Weight: Remove the units (i.e 'cm'/'lb' etc') from the column values and appended to the column name and convert to integer.
-2. Salary: remove the currency symbol from column values and append to column name, then remove
+2. Salary: remove the currency symbol from column values and append to column name, then remove frequency of payment (i.e p/w or p/a) and append to column name, convert to integer
-3. Transfer Value: Remove the currency denotion from values, split into two columns of `Transfer_Value_Lower` and `Transfer_Value_Upper`, added currency symbol to column name, removing thousends and millions trailing letter (i.e k in 10k and m in 10m) and replacing with appropriate number of zeros as well as deliminating comma/period
+3. Transfer Value: Remove the currency denotion from values, split into two columns of `Transfer_Value_Lower` and `Transfer_Value_Upper`, added currency symbol to column name, removing thousends and millions trailing letter (i.e k in 10k and m in 10m) and replacing with appropriate number of zeros as well as deliminating comma/period and convert to integers.